gabriellehartley/TemplateScripts4Xanadu/README.md

 #### 4. Please annotate your script as much as possible so that it is easy to follow for potential users.
 A basic annotation example is given below.
 #### 5. As a user if you encounter issue with the deposited script, please get in touch to get it fixed.
 Either email the contributor or cbcsupport@uconn.edu.
 #### 6. Finally please appreciate the efforts of the individuals who contributed their scripts.
-###  7. You are welcome  to deposit scripts for same package with different version.
+###  7. You are welcome  to deposit scripts for same package with different version numbers.
 However,Please donot submit multiple scripts for the same package with same version number.

 ### Sample script file name : fastqc-0.11.7.sh
 ```